cogment/cogment-doc/docs/reference/javascript.md

 -   TERMINATING: The trial is in the process of terminating (either a request to terminate has been received or the last observation has been received).
 -   ENDED: The trial has ended.
 Only a set number of ended trials will be kept (configured in the Orchestrator).

+For further information on trial lifetime, check the [dedicated section](../guide/development-guide.mdx#trial-lifetime).

 ## class TrialInfo

 Class enclosing the details of a trial.